klaus-tm/AquaMagna/README.md

 ### 2. Build the app
 1. Launch Android Studio **Hedgehog**
 2. Build Gradle and dependencies
 3. Run the project to your local phone
-4. [TODO] (provide apk releases)

 ### 4. Connect to Mobile App
 1. Create an account for history visualization